MicrosoftDocs/visualstudio-docs/docs/ide/customize-build-and-debug-tasks-in-visual-studio.md

 ---
-title: Customize build debug tasks with JSON files
+title: Create build and debug tasks with JSON files
-description: Learn how to customize tasks to provide some configuration details to run and debug a codebase that Visual Studio doesn't recognize. ms.date: 08/12/2024 ms.topic: how-to
+description: Create build and debug tasks with JSON files to instruct Visual Studio how to process code that it doesn't recognize. ms.date: 08/12/2024 ms.topic: how-to
 helpviewer_keywords: